sanchit0496/sanchit0496/README.md

 # Hey 👋, I'm Sanchit!

+Hello!
 I'm currently working as a Software Engineering Specialist at Dassault Systèmes and have been coding since 2016.
 I was honored to receive the Google India Nanodegree Scholarship for Front End Development in 2018 and was recognized as a top 25 innovator in the India Innovation Initiative.
 Additionally, I was a semi-finalist in the 3M Young Innovators Challenge Awards the same year.

-I love sharing my knowledge by writing technical articles on Medium and GeeksForGeeks.
-I have also enjoyed being an educator at Unacademy.
-Moreover, I have published my app on the Play Store.
+I love sharing my knowledge by writing technical articles on Medium and GeeksForGeeks, where I have received 750k reads.
+My app, published on the Play Store, is rated 4.8 stars, and my courses on Unacademy have also earned a 4.8-star rating.
 Feel free to connect with me!

 ## Technical Skills